Holy Trinity Church, Blythburgh: Architecture and fittings

+Music and cultural significance

 In 1962 the acoustic value of the building was discovered by Benjamin Britten, and some of the concerts of the Aldeburgh Festival have been performed in the church.

 The church was the location of a 2011 music video for Sempiterna by Libera.

 There is a single Commonwealth War Graves Commission grave in the churchyard, that of a British sailor of the Second World War; Leading Cook Reginald George Arthur Remblance, of the Royal Naval Patrol Service's H.M.S.
 Ben Roy, who died in October 1944 at the age of 31.

 Parish status

 The Parish of Blythburgh is part of the Sole Bay Team Ministry, along with the Parishes of: